 Mold: If left wet mold will form fairly quickly in your carpeting, walls, insulation and just about any other surface.
 If mold has already formed you have two options.
-The first option is remove the material that has the mold on it and dispose of it.
+The first option is to remove the material that has the mold on it and disposes of it.
 The second option is cleaning it with bleach or TSP.
 Why are molds a concern?
 Damage to materials is one concern.
 Materials get stained or discolored, and over time they are ruined.
 Moldy paper and cardboard disintegrate over time.
 Fabrics are damaged.
-Continued mold growth can be indicative of moisture conditions favorable for growth of fungi that cause wood rot and structural damage.
+Continued mold growth can be indicative of moisture conditions favorable for the growth of fungi that cause wood rot and structural damage.
 When molds are growing inside the home, there may be health concerns.
 Molds release chemicals and spores.
 Health experts indicate that, depending on the type of mold present in a home, the amount and degree of exposure, and the health condition of the occupant, the health effects of mold can range from being insignificant to causing allergic reactions and illness.
 Pregnant women, infants, the elderly and those with health problems, such as respiratory disease or a weakened immune system, are more at risk when exposed to mold.
 Consult your family physician if you believe there is someone who may be at risk.

 Drywall: If mold has formed on your drywall you need to know whether it’s simply on the surface of the paint or if the drywall itself is moldy.
 If it’s on the surface use a TSP (tri-sodium-phosphate) cleaner to remove the mold from the surface.
 Be careful not to get the surface too wet or you will just add to the problem.
 If the drywall itself is embedded with mold the only option is removal.
 Make sure that if there is insulation behind the drywall that it is also removed.

 Appliances: Make sure first of all that power is shut to an affected appliance so as to not kill yourself unnecessarily.
 If an appliance gets wet unplug it and let it completely dry out.
 An appliance that has gotten wet may be saved (probably with a shortened life) but extreme caution must be taken.
 Most electronic appliances such as T.V.’s, stereos, microwaves, etc are probably a lost cause and aren’t worth the risk of electrocution.
-Major appliances such as furnaces, washers and dryers should be checked out by a professional.
+Major appliances such as furnaces, washers, and dryers should be checked out by a professional.

 So what can be done to prevent this from happening?